 Archaeological Support Services

-The Camerone, the archaeological laboratory of the British School at Rome, offers a range of services to support commercial and academic archaeology in Italy and the Mediterranean.
+The Archaeology Department at the British School at Rome offers a range of services to support commercial and academic archaeology in Italy and the Mediterranean.

 1. Archaeological survey

-The Camerone has an outstanding record for undertaking both commercial and research-based geophysics and topographical surveys at a range of sites of all periods in Italy and the western Mediterranean.
-A team of up to four geophysicists work with state of the art equipment in close collaboration with the Archaeological Prospection Services of Southampton University (APSS).
+The department has an outstanding record for undertaking both commercial and research-based geophysics and topographical surveys at a range of sites of all periods in Italy and the western Mediterranean.
+A team of geophysicists work with state of the art equipment in close collaboration with the Archaeological Prospection Services of Southampton University (APSS).

 We hope to provide an enhanced data visualization service in the near future.

-Please note: The Camerone does not loan geophysical or topographical survey equipment.
+Please note: The department does not loan geophysical or topographical survey equipment.

 2. GIS and Mapping services

-The Camerone has a suite of high-specification computers for the creation of GIS spatial databases that can be used as a highly cost-effective framework for the analysis and interpretation of archaeological field surveys and excavations.
-We can also offer access to digital cartography held by government organizations in Rome.
+The department has a number of high-specification work stations for the creation of GIS spatial databases that can be used as a highly cost-effective framework for the analysis and interpretation of archaeological field surveys and excavations.
+We can also help with access to digital cartography held by government organizations in Rome.

 3. Excavation support